asleepace/leet-code/README.md

-# leet-code
+# Leet Code
-a collection of solutions to various leet code problems
+a collection of solutions to various leet code problems.

+NOTE: Some of these problems are optimized for speed and aren't really indicative of how code at my day job looks 😅